 Sleep apnea affects millions of Americans, and many do not even know they have the condition.
 Obstructive Sleep Apnea (OSA) occurs when the soft tissues in your throat and mouth relax during sleep, blocking the airway and preventing proper breathing.
 This can result in symptoms such as poor quality sleep, forgetfulness, drowsiness in the morning, snoring, and morning headaches.
 Prolonged, untreated apnea can also lead to a higher risk of stroke and heart attack, since it prevents proper breathing and blood oxygenation.
 Oral appliances can shift the jaw position during sleep and prevent the oral tissue from collapsing to give you a peaceful, unobstructed sleep.

 Explore Your Treatment Options

-Whether you have TMJ/TMD, bruxism, or you suspect that you may have sleep apnea, Dr. Light and Dr. Conforti can help.
+Whether you have TMJ/TMD, bruxism, or you suspect that you may have sleep apnea, Dr. Light, Dr. Conforti and Zarrella can help.
 To discuss your symptoms and schedule your first appointment, give us a call at (401) 351-0072, or visit our office at 189 Waterman Street, Providence, RI 02906.